grnet/okeanos-LoD/Hashtag_WordCount/README.md

 ### How to run

-flink run hwc-1.0.jar -v -p <number of processes>
+flink run hwc-1.0.jar -v -p &lt;number of processes&gt;

 ### How to get the output